The Hollow Earth Theory and Underground Civilizations

 Admiral Richard E. Byrd of the United States Navy flew to the North Pole in 1926, as well as the South Pole in 1929.
 He referenced the North Pole as the Center of the Great Unknown and also wrote of his excursions in his diary.

 In his descriptions, he references allegedly entering the hollow interior of the Earth, which included mountains, lakes, and rivers as well as animals and vegetation.
-He also reports finding cities, civilization, and emissaries of the inner Earth civilization called Agartha.
+He also reports finding cities, civilizations, and emissaries of the inner Earth civilization called Agartha.

-Other individuals are also said to have explored these openings to inner earth, including William Reed, who wrote Phantom of the Poles in 1906.
+Other individuals are also said to have explored these openings to inner Earth, including William Reed, who wrote Phantom of the Poles in 1906.
 He supported the hollow Earth theory, but without the inner sun or interior shells.

-##Current Ideas Regarding Hollow Earth
+Current Ideas Regarding Hollow Earth

 Those from many walks of life have looked into the Hollow Earth theory and what lies within the Earth, from alien theorists, telepathic communicators, and archaeologists.